Magic words for my two year old daughter.

 Todders are some of the most BUSY people.
 Many of our “must do” activities for the toddler years involve exploring, going, moving, but we’ve all got to sit (relatively) still sometimes too!

 These are the kinds of things I’ll get out for my toddler when I’m trying to get something done with my other kids and we’re all sitting at the same table.
 They are quiet, quick to grab, not TOO messy and don’t require lots of supervision.
-This post contains Amazon affiliate links which the work I do providing content here at Bounceback Parenting at no extra cost to you.
+This post contains Amazon affiliate links – if you purchase through them I am compensated at no extra cost to you.

 Make marks on a piece of paper and show your toddler how to cover them with stickers, or get a sticker activity book and let the peeling-and-sticking begin.